-\Records may be kept in parish office.
+Records may be kept in school office if the school has no parish or school network affiliation.

 Inspection by Employee

 Wis.
 Stat.
 103.13 gives employees and former employees the right to inspect any personnel records which relate to that employee's "qualifications for employment, promotion, transfer, additional compensation, termination, or other disciplinary action."